tfeydev/tfeydev/README.md

 # 👋 Welcome to my Fullstack Development Space

-I’m a fullstack developer focused on building **real-world, production-ready applications** using
-**Java · Spring Boot · Angular · Docker · PostgreSQL**.
+I’m an IT professional transitioning into software development, combining years of technical support experience with hands-on training in backend, full-stack, and systems programming.

+My current focus is on:

+- **Java & Spring Boot** (APIs, Microservices, Clean Architecture)
+- **Angular & TypeScript**
+- **PostgreSQL & Linux/Fedora**
+- **Rust for systems programming****
+- **Docker for containerization and deployment workflows**

-I document my entire journey on Instagram — from daily coding sessions to building full microservices and deploying them with Docker.
+I document my learning journey and real projects on TechThorDev — including coding progress, exercises, clean code practices, and DevOps techniques.
-All code from my videos is available here on GitHub.
+All code from my builds and videos is available here on GitHub.

 ---